 In its traditional form, Khichdi consists of mung beans, rice (or buckwheat), vegetables and Indian spices and can vary greatly depending on the region.
 It is considered one of the most healing meals in Ayurveda, because it is tri-doshic; balancing all three doshas.
 Very nourishing and easy to digest, it generally does not create any abdominal discomfort, like gas or bloating.

-This recipe for Ayurvedic Detox Bowl, is made with soaked mung beans, and toasted buckwheat, also known as Kashi, and your choice of cleansing vegetables like carrots, celery, fennel, cauliflower, broccoli or kale and flavorful Indian spices.
+This Khichdi recipe, is made with soaked mung beans, and toasted buckwheat, also known as Kashi, and your choice of cleansing vegetables like carrots, celery, fennel, cauliflower, broccoli or kale and flavorful Indian spices.
 It’s delicious and healthy and what I personally love about this dish, is how satisfied I feel after eating it, without feeling too heavy.
 It gives me energy and stamina all day long and I find at dinner time, I am less ravenous, and better able to make wiser decisions as far as what to eat, and how much.
 In Ayurveda, it is believed that we should have our biggest meal of the day, when the sun is at its highest point–at lunch time.

 If you’ve read last week’s post on the Ayurvedic Detox Tea, you’ll know that I have been working on a two week cleansing and detoxing menu plan for a reader who is struggling with illness.
 Wow… I had no idea so many of you would be interested in receiving this plan, but I guess it is the season!
 We could all use a little motivation to get back on track after the holidays.